 - b.
 Transport to closest facility with fibrinolytic capability. - c.
 Transport to closest facility capable of providing stabilizing care and expeditious transfer to facility with PCI. - 2.
 If 12 lead ECG indicates signs of ischemia, possible NSTEMI, or is normal/non-diagnostic, transport to closest facility capable of providing stabilizing care and transfer to facility with PCI, if indicated. - 3.
-If patient has a BP < 90 DO NOT administer nitroglycerin. - 4.
+If patient has a BP < 90 DO NOT administer nitroglycerin. - a.
+If 12 lead ECG indicates Inferior Wall AMI as indicated by ST Segment elevation in two or more of leads II, III or aVF, a 12 lead ECG should be obtained using right chest leads (V4R at a minimum).
+If right chest leads show ST Segment elevation, DO NOT administer sublingual Nitroglycerin.
+Follow Right Ventricular Infarct Protocol 4213. - 4.
 If 12 lead ECG indicates PVC's evaluate for underlying causes.
 Consult Medical Command Physician for treatment options.

-- 5. If blood pressure is > 90 mm/hg systolic and patient has not taken Sildenafil (Viagra®) or Vardenafil (Levitra®) within last 24 hours or Tadalafil (Cialis®) within the last 72 hours: - Administer Nitroglycerin 0.4 mg SL.
+- 5. If blood pressure is > 90 mm/hg systolic and patient has not taken Sildenafil (Viagra®) or Vardenafil (Levitra®) within last 24 hours or Tadalafil (Cialis®) within the last 72 hours: - a.
+Administer Nitroglycerin 0.4 mg SL.
 Note: May be administered prior to establishment of IV access. - b.
 Repeat Nitroglycerin 0.4 mg SL every 3 5 minutes to a maximum of three (3) doses unless pain is relieved. - c.
 If blood pressure falls below 90 systolic or decreases more than 30 mm/Hg below patient's normal baseline blood pressure, then discontinue dosing and consult Medical Command Physician to discuss further treatment.